bizzyjack/Master-Thesis-Influence-of-immigration-status-on-depression-score-A-machine-learning-approach/README.md

 - The dataset comes from the NHANES wave: August 2021-August 2023 sample contains 8,153 adults.
 - Dependent variable was scores on the PHQ-9 on a 0-27 scale.
 - Models used were Linear Regression, Random Forest and XGboost.
+- Expected run time: 28 minutes

 ## How to run

 1. Open the R project in RStudio
 2. Run `00_install_packages.R` (once)
 3. Run `01_main_analysis.R`
-*include expected runtime and expected outputs (“this will create X tables and Y figures in /outputs”)* *add a “Troubleshooting” mini-section (common issues: package install errors, download failures, permissions)*
+*expected outputs (“this will create X tables and Y figures in /outputs”)* *add a “Troubleshooting” mini-section (common issues: package install errors, download failures, permissions)*

 ## How to use: